 use your job description to answer questions candidates will have before applying.

 For even more tips and insights, read our guide to writing highly effective job descriptions.

 5. brush up on the latest industry trends

-Understanding the latest trends in the life science industry will not only impact the quality and quantity of your hires, it will also strengthen your recruitment strategy, since you'll be in a position to proactively determine the factors that will drive your future hiring needs.
+Understanding the latest trends in the life sciences industry will not only impact the quality and quantity of your hires, it will also strengthen your recruitment strategy, since you'll be in a position to proactively determine the factors that will drive your future hiring needs.

 Here are a few of the trends to make note of:

-Innovation across the sector is driving this rapid growth, and while competition for top talent will remain high for all roles, highly specialized life sciences talent will continue to be increasingly scarce.
+Innovation across the sector is driving rapid growth, and while competition for top talent will remain high for all roles, highly specialized life sciences talent will continue to be increasingly scarce.

 The five states with the most opportunities for medical writers are California, Massachusetts, New Jersey, Pennsylvania and Illinois — so employers in these markets are going to have to be extra competitive when it comes to recruiting talent.

 in 2019, job openings in the life sciences industry outnumbered the number of job seekers.